 - Why do you want to work for us?

-Likewise, you might be asked why you’re interested in a specific type of law.
+Likewise, you might be asked why you're interested in specific types of work or a particular type of law.
+For example, do you see yourself more as a transactional lawyer or a litigator?
+What inspired you to get into advocacy, and have you ever worked pro bono?
 Whatever the wording, this will undoubtedly be one of the first law job interview questions.

 What can you bring to the firm?

 This law firm interview question isn't your cue to start bragging about your general skills.
 Instead, you should give specific examples of skills, experiences, and work ethic relevant to the job.
 You should also use this moment to show knowledge about the position you're applying to and a good understanding of the firm's culture.

 Bring up a recent case and explain how you could've helped.
 Also, use good judgment and make sure to avoid bashing any of your previous employers.
 This is a common mistake that will make you look very unprofessional.
 These types of interview questions are very common, and you should definitely anticipate them, regardless of the firm you choose.